zhanhl316/SocialDial/README.md

 Contact: haolan.zhan@monash.edu

 ## Citation
-We appreciate your citation if you find our dataset is beneficial.
+We appreciate your citation if you find our dataset beneficial.

 ```bib
 @inproceedings{zhan2023social,